tosalmanshaikh/frontend-final-project-sallies-kitchen-salman-shaikh/README.md

-# Welcome to my 'Sallies' Kitchen App'.
+# Welcome to my 'Sallies' Kitchen Demo Shopping App'.

+What do I need to use this app?
+--> Computer
+--> An IDE such as webstorm to run this application --> `https://github.com/tosalmanshaikh/frontend-final-project-sallies-kitchen-salman-shaikh` - you can directly clone this to your IDE or zip it and open it and run it!

+What do I need to install in my terminal?
---> Run `npm i` in your terminal to install all the dependencies
+--> Run `npm i` in your terminal to install all the dependencies --> Run `npm start` to run the project
+You should be able to run to project with this two simple commands above!

+Still having troubles running the project?
+Then try installing this below as well!
+--> Run `npm i react-router-dom@5.1.2`in your terminal: we are using the old version as in the newer version things are a bit different 'Routing' wise!
---> Run `npm start` to run the project
+--> Run `npm i axios` in your terminal

 # Home
 ![Home](src/images/ReadMeImages/Home.jpg)